In This Article

 This is because endogamous populations cannot be easily distinguished.

 A double first cousin would look like a half-sibling on paper.
-He/she will have about the same amount of DNA you’d share with the same mother or father.
+He/she will have the same amount of DNA you’d share with the same mother or father.

 It’s even more complicated when this relationship is further back in your family tree and happened with your grandparents or great-grandparents.